What is Descriptive Statistics?

 There are 100 students enrolled for a particular module.
 To find the overall performance of the students taking the respective module and the distribution of the marks, descriptive statistics must be used.
 Getting the marks as raw data would prove the determination of the overall performance and the distribution of the marks to be challenging.

-Furthermore, the use of descriptive statistics allows for a data set to be summarized and presented through a combination of tabulated and graphical descriptions and a discussion of the results found.
+Furthermore, descriptive statistics allow for a data set to be summarized and presented through a combination of tabulated and graphical descriptions and a discussion of the results found.
 Descriptive statistics are used to summarize complex quantitative data.